 Graduate Diploma in Arts

-The Graduate Diploma in Arts offers people who hold a bachelor's degree in a major in an unrelated area the opportunity to study arts in-depth, choosing from over 30 subjects.
+The Graduate Diploma in Arts offers those who hold a bachelor's degree in a major in an unrelated area the opportunity to study arts in-depth, choosing from over 30 subjects.

 How to apply

-A maximum of 15 points towards the GradDipArts may be taken from subjects not in the BA schedule.
+A maximum of 15 points towards the GradDipArts may be taken from other non-Arts subjects.
 Normally all courses would be from the same subject.

-The GradDipArts requires a total of 120 points from the courses listed in the BA schedule.
+The GradDipArts requires a total of 120 points of courses.
 At least 90 points must be from courses at 300-level, and 60 must be within a single subject from the list below.

-This qualification is an ideal pathway into postgraduate study.
-UC offers over 16 postgraduate qualifications in arts, humanities and social sciences.
+This qualification is an ideal pathway into postgraduate study, such as the Master of Arts.
+UC offers multiple postgraduate qualifications in arts, humanities, and social sciences.